-Applying for Aid Filing the FAFSA
+Applying for Aid, the FAFSA

 The Office of Financial Aid offers a variety of grant, work, and loan programs to give financial options to all families, no matter what their need or resources.
 You should file a Free Application for Federal Student Aid (FAFSA) to apply for both need-based and non-need-based aid at MSU.
 This free form is used nationwide to determine aid eligibility by collecting income, asset, and demographic data about the student and family.
+File for aid as early as possible after January 1st of the year in which you wish to begin receiving aid.